-You can’t visit Ipoh without exploring the heart of Ipoh, Ipoh Old Town!
-As more than one Ipoh attraction can be found here!
+You can’t visit Ipoh without exploring the heart of this historic city, Ipoh Old Town!
+More than one attraction can be found here.
+And usually within walking distance to somewhere serving delicious food!

-Ipoh Old Town sits on the west side of the Kinta River which flows through Ipoh.
-With its British-colonial shop lots, it looks similar to the Penang’s Georgetown.
+Ipoh Old Town sits on the west side of the Kinta River.
+With its British-colonial shop lots, it looks a bit like Penang’s Georgetown.

 The area on the opposite bank at the east side of the river, is Ipoh New Town.

-Kinta River divides the historic center of Ipoh into Ipoh Old Town and New Town.
-Where Ipoh New Town is on the east side.
-There are interesting places to visit at both areas.
+There are interesting places to visit in both areas.
 Both have many mural art and local food spots.
 Most of the famous eateries are at Ipoh New Town while Ipoh Old Town has more historical buildings.

 At the start of the 19th century, Malaysia was under British Colonial rule with Ipoh as the second administrative city after Taiping.